frankstepanski/node-express-course/week3/readme.md

 **Step 3**

 Select a repository to deploy, if you do not see the repo in the list, click on **Configure account** under Github.
-This will install the Render app on your Github account.
-Then you can select the repo.
+This will install the Render app on your Github account, then you can select the repo.

 **Step 4**